jgcfyidev/jgcfyi/content/5-Tools.md

 <h4 style="margin-top:0; margin-bottom: 16px;">Rooting our Computing in Place & Relationship</h4>

-Our tools and technologies amplify our habits of relating to each other, our places, our organizational systems, and even time.
-More collaborative computing architectures can help us shed the prosthesis of institutional control and rebuild the locally-derived competency necessary to steward our places through generations.
+<span class="blurb">Our tools and technologies amplify our habits of relating to each other,
+our places, our organizational systems, and even time.
+More collaborative computing architectures can help us shed the prosthesis of institutional control and rebuild the locally-derived competency necessary to steward our places through generations.</span>

 > *Personal Computers unleashed unimaginable levels of sovereignty & interoperability for people.*
 <br>